-If you own one of the many polymer framed pistols such as a Glock, XD or XDm, M&P and many others, you are going to need a polymer or synthetic-safe gun cleaner for cleaning and a polymer-safe gun oil for lubrication.
+If you own one of the many polymer framed pistols such as a Glock, XD or XDm, M&P and many others, you are going to need a polymer-safe gun cleaner (plastic & synthetic safe gun cleaner) for cleaning and lubrication.

 The list of gun models with polymer (synthetic) frames is quite long and getting longer every day!
 The manufacturers of these guns require the use of a polymer-safe gun cleaning solvent.

 Some of the more popular guns with polymer frames include the Springfield XD series, Smith and Wesson Shield 9mm and Shield EZ, Bodyguard and entire M&P series, Ruger LCP and LCR, any Glock and the list goes on.